influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 ```

 {{% note %}}
-To use the date picker to specify a particular time range in the past
-which does not include "now", use `v.timeRangeStart` as the lower limit and
+To use the date picker to specify a time range in the past without "now", use `v.timeRangeStart` as the lower limit and
 [`v.timeRangeStop`](#vtimerangestop) as the upper limit.
 {{% /note %}}